davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 ## Discussion of xenolith geothermal constraints

-Multiple techniques yield broad, overlapping boundaries on the depth of origin of the Crystal Knob xenoliths.
-These depths must be greater than 30 km, the depth to the Moho, and less than 60-90 km based on the composition-dependent lower boundary of the spinel stability field.
+The depth of origin of the Crystal Knob xenoliths can be estimated by several techniques.
+The xenoliths must originate deeper than 30 km, the depth to the Moho, and shallower than 60-90 km based on the composition-dependent lower boundary of the spinel stability field.
 Ca-in-olivine barometry suggests tighter constraints near the center of the spinel stability field.

-For reasonable slopes of the geotherm beneath the Coast Ranges, the temperatures recorded by Crystal Knob suggest entrainment over a depth range of 5-10 km within the mantle lithosphere, with the hotter samples sourced from deeper depths.
-This structure of the dataset is confirmed by Ca-in olivine barometry.
-Model depths of 45-55 km from steady-state geotherms agree with xenolith thermobarometry, but might be underestimates due to potential non-conductive heat transfer through the crust [@sec:heat-flow].
+For reasonable slopes of the geotherm beneath the Coast Ranges, the temperatures recorded by Crystal Knob suggest entrainment over a depth range of 5-10 km within the mantle lithosphere, with the hotter samples more deeply sourced.
+This dataset structure is confirmed by Ca-in olivine barometry.
+Model depths of 45-55 km from steady-state geotherms agree with xenolith thermobarometry but might be underestimates due to potential non-conductive heat transfer through the crust [@sec:heat-flow].
 Given the bias of both Ca-in-olivine and heat-flow measurements towards shallower depths, we suggest the depth range of 45-75 km as the likely entrainment depth for the